 question: is Frank trying to build a movement?
 He used the word “tribe” a few times right?

-Have questions not addressed here?
+Do you have questions that are not addressed here?
 Go straight to the source himself.